Note: The Starwood Preferred Guest (SPG) program has been retired. Members have been transitioned into the Marriott Bonvoy program.

-The Starwood Preferred Guest program (SPG) is the loyalty program of the Starwood Hotels group.
+The Starwood Preferred Guest program (SPG) was the loyalty program of the Starwood Hotels group.
 Under this program, members are able to earn and redeem points at a number of hotels under the Starwood banner, which includes the likes of the Sheraton, Le Meridien, W Hotels, Westin and Four Points by Sheraton chains.

 Membership of SPG is open to all, and membership of the program is free, You are able to sign up for the SPG program on the SPG website.
 Once you have successfully enrolled, you will receive your SPG membership number immediately.
 If you would like a card, you are able to request this through the website as well.